SyrDim/MarblesOnStreamLeaderboardParser/README.md

 ## How to use <br/>

 1. In Marbles On Stream create a new session with any name or use an existing one.
-If you do create a new session pay attention to step 11.
+If you do create a new session, pay attention to step 11.

 2. In settings, check "use custom points" and assign 1st place 3 points, 2nd place 2 points and 3rd place 1 point.
 (Make sure "Participation Points" is 0)